IcebergASV/.github/profile/README.md

 * Indentation gives structure to the file

 # About TX2 Setup
 We used the [rootOnNVMe](https://github.com/jetsonhacks/rootOnNVMe) repository to put the root directory on out Samsung 970 Pro SSD.

+**Benefits:** SSD is faster and larger than the storage on the TX2.